mchowdh200/giggle-ml/statistical_tests/README.md

 binary embeddings are ineffective in capturing intricate biological nuances.
 Consequently, utilizing binary representations as a metric for evaluating embedding efficiency appears counterproductive.

+## Continuous Comparison Test (CCT)
+This test uses Monte Carlo simulations to calculate the probability of intersections between genomic intervals and the similarity of embeddings (vectors) using cosine similarity.
+It reads interval data and embedding vectors from specified files, generates random points within the intervals to check for overlaps, and compares embeddings to see if their similarity exceeds a given threshold.
+The goal is to probabilistically assess two types of biological data interactions: genomic intervals and embedding vectors.
+Specifically, it aims to determine the likelihood of intervals from different genomic datasets overlapping on the same chromosome and assess the similarity between high-dimensional embeddings using cosine similarity.
+By employing Monte Carlo simulations, the code provides estimates of these probabilities based on random sampling, allowing for statistical inference about the relationships and similarities within biological datasets.

 # Libraries
 Install numpy, scipy, and scikit-learn.